duwcston/VSL-Translator/README.md

 # Sign language translation model for Vietnamese

-A full-stack application for Vietnamese Sign Language detection and recognition using YOLO models.
+A web application for Vietnamese Sign Language detection and recognition using trained YOLO models.
 The system provides both file-upload and real-time detection capabilities through a user-friendly web interface.

 ## Overview